saucelabs/sauce-docs/docs/web-apps/automated-testing/playwright.md

 ### Install `saucectl`

-Begin by installing the `saucectl` CLI in the root directory of your existing Cypress project or your intended directory.
+Begin by installing the `saucectl` CLI in the root directory of your existing Playwright project or your intended directory.

 ```
 npm install -g saucectl